Medicare Part B costs: key takeaways

 For the first time, the threshold for what counts as “high income” was adjusted for inflation as of 2020, increasing it to $87,000 for a single individual and $174,000 for a couple.
-And it increased again for 2021.
+It increased again for 2021 and again for 2022.
 Harry Sit, of The Finance Buff, explains how the inflation indexing works here.

 Indexing the high-income threshold: The math

 The indexing is based on the percentage by which the average of the Consumer Price Index for Urban consumers (CPI-U) for the 12-month period ending in the most recent August exceeds the average of the 12-month period that preceded that.
 So for 2021, for example, we can look at how the average CPI-U from September 2019-August 2020 exceeded the average CPI-I from September 2018-August 2019.

 On this page, you can pull up the data for CPI-U (select the first box under “Price Indexes”) and manually calculate how the average CPI-U has changed.
 You’ll add up all the numbers from September 2019 through August 2020 (don’t include the “Half1” and “Half2” numbers), and divide by 12 to get the average (in this case, 257.72).
 Then you’ll do the same thing for September 2018 through August 2019 (you’ll get an average of 254.016).
 The difference between those two numbers is 3.705, which represents a 1.46% increase from the 254.016 average CPI-U for September 2018 to August 2019.

 So as Sit explains here (for the 2020 increase, but the process is the same for 2021 and 2022, albeit with different numbers), we increase 87,000 by 1.46% — which results in 88,270 — and then round to the nearest $1,000.
 That gives us an income threshold of $88,000, which was the lower bound of “high-income” as of 2021.